Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks

-For our setup, we propose to use the adaptive lasso penalty, which is introduced by \cite{zou2006adaptive}.
-The underlying differences in $\xvec{a}_{t,i}$ can be large due to change points and they are 0 whenever no change point is present, so we need our model to be at least nearly unbiased for large values in $\xvec{\beta}^{(1)}_i$.
-Moreover, and more importantly, the approach must ensure that the correct entries $\hat{\beta}^{(1)}_{t,i}$ are consistently set to zero.
-However, standard lasso approaches does not necessarily exhibit these properties, as shown in \cite{zou2006adaptive}.
-The authors suggest a pre-estimation step for $\xvec{\beta}^{(1)}_i$, which can be done by an ordinary least squares (OLS) or ridge-regression.
-The estimated coefficients of this pre-estimation step are then employed as weighting factors $\xvec{w}_i$ for $\xvec{\beta}^{(1)}_i$.
-To be precise, the estimates are given by
+For our setup, we propose the use of the adaptive LASSO penalty, first introduced by \cite{zou2006adaptive}{, which is less biased for the true non-zero parameters compared to the classical LASSO.} Moreover, and more importantly, the approach must ensure that the correct entries $\hat{\tilde{\alpha}}_{t,i}$ are consistently set to zero {(as $T$ goes to infinity)}.
+However, standard LASSO approaches do not necessarily exhibit these properties, as shown in \cite{zou2006adaptive}.
+The authors suggest a pre-estimation step for $\hat{\xvec{\alpha}}_i$, which can be done by an ordinary least squares (OLS) or ridge-regression.\footnote{The penalty parameter {in the ridge regression} can be chosen by a cross-validation study, e.g. as implemented in the R-package \texttt{glmnet}.} The estimated coefficients of this pre-estimation step are then employed as weighting factors $\xvec{\varpi}_i$ for {$\tilde{\xvec{\alpha}}_i$}. {The estimates of the pre-estimation step are denoted by $\xvec{\hat{\alpha}}^{(*)}_i$, which are obtained by ridge-regression in our case.
+Then,} the estimates are given by